Ahmadreza-SY/TCP-CI/Readme.md

 #### Adding Understand Python Package/Library
 Unlike typical projects, Understand does not provide its Python library in the well-known pip package installer, and you need to manually add the package to your Python environment.
 The instructions for adding the package are explained in [this link](https://support.scitools.com/t/getting-started-with-the-python-api/51).

+### Java
+This project uses [RankLib](https://sourceforge.net/p/lemur/wiki/RankLib) for training and testing machine learning ranking models.
+RankLib is a library of learning-to-rank algorithms, and it is written in Java.
+Hence, this project required Java for running training and testing experiments.
+This project is trained and tested on OpenJDK version `1.8.0_292` and `11.0.11`.

 ## Usage Instructions
 After setting up the environment, you are ready to start using the project.